-The North Carolina General Statutes require employers to withhold income tax from wages paid to all residents regardless of where earned and from wages paid to nonresidents for personal services performed in North Carolina.
-An employer is any person or organization for whom an individual performs any service as an employee.
+The North Carolina General Statutes require employers to withhold State income tax from wages paid to all residents regardless of where earned and from wages paid to nonresidents for personal services performed in North Carolina.
+An employer is any person or organization for whom an individual performs services for wages.
 The term includes federal, state, and local government agencies as well as religious, charitable, educational and other nonprofit organizations even though they may be exempt for other tax purposes.